 While mercury consumption can be a concern for people in general, it is of specific concern for pregnant and nursing mothers and small children.
-It is believed that excessive exposure to mercury, or precisely, methylmercury, can damage the development of the nervous system in unborn and small children.
-There is great debate on both what is excessive and what are the effects of mercury.
-In 2004, the FDA and EPA issued a joint advisory stating that 12 ounces of low-mercury fish is the maximum amount pregnant women, nursing mothers, and small children should consume per week.
-Tilefish, swordfish, king mackerel, and shark are considered high-mercury species and should be avoided.
-While tuna was not specifically addressed in the report, the advisory for mercury-sensitive populations was to limit the consumption of albacore tuna to no more than 6 ounces per week.
+Excessive exposure to mercury may compromise the development of the nervous system in unborn and small children.
+There is debate on the effects of mercury and what constitutes excessive consumption.
+The FDA and EPA have jointly advised that pregnant women, nursing mothers, and small children should consume no more than twelve ounces of low-mercury fish per week.
+Although tuna was not specifically addressed in the report, the advisory for mercury-sensitive populations is to limit the consumption of albacore tuna to no more than six ounces per week.

-Even with the low levels detected, we believe sensitive populations (pregnant and nursing women and small children) should never exceed the government’s fish consumption guidelines of twelve ounces a week, with no more than six ounces of these from albacore.
+Despite SUGARFISH’s low levels of mercury, mercury-sensitive individuals (pregnant and nursing women and small children) should not exceed the government’s fish consumption guidelines (no more than twelve ounces a week, with no more than six ounces of albacore).
 We believe that consuming these guideline amounts of fish could lead to “elevated” mercury levels in some people.
-There is debate about the relevance and health impact of elevated mercury scores; there is only agreement that medical care should be sought when mercury score results reach toxic levels.

 We analyze our salmon for PCBs (polychlorinated biphenyls).
 While our research shows that this may now be uncommon, in the past salmon and other fish were farmed or caught in areas contaminated with industrial emissions.
 Our salmon, an Atlantic King Salmon that comes from Scotland, has shown no detectable levels of PCBs in every annual test we have performed since 2010 (note: we did not test our salmon in 2012).

 We test certain species of our fish and shellfish for added phosphates and for the use of antibiotics.
 Our fish have not tested positive in either of these tests.